Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 when the client's problem is emotional in nature;

-when the client tries to force you to make the same decision as he / she himself / herself;
+when a client tries to force you to make the same decision that he/she made;

 All of the above will help you: